 The manager considers that the building is highly lettable and benefits from a tight local market for rentals of this size.

-The building benefits from rent guarantees which expire in December.
-The manager is aiming to secure additional lettings this year.
-DRIP's manager says that the decision to purchase was largely driven by what he considered to be a compelling valuation for a very lettable commodity.
+DRIP's manager says that the decision to purchase was largely driven by what the manager considered to be a compelling valuation for a very lettable commodity.
 The building was acquired at a net initial yield of 8.44%, but previously changed hands, towards the top of the market, at a yield closer to 6.5%.
 At the end of September the building had a low weighted average unexpired lease term (WAULT) of 1.77 years, but the manager sees this as an opportunity as he expects to see rent increases from what he considers to be the current low base.

 The manager says that, while the area has experienced low rents historically, there is limited supply of vacant space and, with growing demand, the market for this type of accommodation in West Edinburgh is very tight.
 City-centre rents are currently in the region of £34 per square foot, having been on a rising trend.
-In the manager's view this suggests considerable demand to underpin the building's current rent rate, which is in the region of £17 per square foot, and he sees good growth prospects.
+In the manager's view this suggests considerable demand to underpin the building's current rent rate, which is in the region of £17 per square foot, and sees good growth prospects.
 The manager also considers that the majority of lettings are in the 2,500 to 5,000 square foot range, which he believes puts 3 Lochside Way in a 'sweet spot'.

 Data from Jones Lang Lasalle (JLL) confirms the manager's view.
 JLL's Quarterly Market Report for Edinburgh, for Q1 2017, says that, "The total supply of offices throughout Edinburgh has decreased, with the vacancy rate falling from 4.8%, recorded in Q4 2016, to 4.5% in Q1 2017.
 Supply is forecast to tighten over the long term".
 The report also says that, "49 occupier deals were transacted in Q1 2017 with an average deal size of 416 square metres (4,480 square feet)" and, "74% of all deals were sub 500 square metres (5,382 square feet)".
-In compiling this note, QuotedData's analyst spoke to Cameron Stott, Director - Office Agency, of JLL in Edinburgh.
+In compiling this note, we spoke to Cameron Stott, Director - Office Agency, of JLL in Edinburgh.
 Cameron said that JLL is seeing very positive activity in the Edinburgh office market and he expects this trend to continue.
 He also advised that there is now very little accommodation in Edinburgh Park and that its vacancy rate has fallen dramatically, during the last 12 to 18 months, which he expects to support rental growth.